 Counseling and Psychological Services (CAPS)

 One last place to consider as a resource for your mentee would be CAPS.
-Being financially vulnerable in addition to being socially isolated can be stressful for anyone, and your mentee might benefit from talking with one of the counselors.
+It might be useful for your mentee to talk with someone to help with stress.

 Students now have access to a loaner device program called Loan2Learn (L2L).
 UC Riverside has launched the L2L Program for students in need of off-campus access to a learning device.
-Any student who does not have off-campus access to a device that supports remote teaching and learning—such as a laptop, desktop, or tablet—is asked to apply to the L2L Program.
+Any student who does not have off-campus access to a device that supports remote teaching and learning—such as a laptop, desktop, or tablet can apply to the L2L Program.